 You pay all taxes when they are due.
-That is April 15; an extension doesn't matter.
+That means April 15; an extension doesn't matter.
 If there are penalties and interest have been added, they must be paid promptly.

 No payments are refused by your bank.

 If your installment agreement is defaulted, the IRS has the option to reinstate it upon request.
 If the default is not resolved, your case will become the responsibility of the IRS Collection Division.
 This is the part of the IRS that has the authority to levy (seize) your wages, retirement income (even Social Security) and bank and investment accounts.
 Such actions can be stopped or limited if you contact the IRS.
 The conditions for success depend on factors that will be determined by the IRS.

 A significant effect of a lien is that your property cannot be sold or mortgaged unless the debt underlying the lien is paid off.
 There are circumstances under which the IRS can remove or reduce a lien.